gildas-lormeau/simple-cdp/README.md

 # Introduction

-simple-cdp.js is a JavaScript library to interact with the Chrome DevTools Protocol.
+simple-cdp is a JavaScript library to interact with the Chrome DevTools Protocol.

 # Install